 The genome of the T. brucei TREU 927 has been published in Berriman et al. 2005, Science 309(5733):416-422 and is available for use without restriction.
 However, the annotation is pro-actively updated and curated.
 If you find the this resource helpful in your research, acknowledging the project in your publications will help insure its longevity.

-New versions of Chromosome 9 (December 2011) and Chromosome 11 (November 2011) of Trypanosoma brucei TREU 927 are now available.
-Systematic IDs have been rationalized across these chromosomes to bring the naming structure in line with chromosomes 1-8 and 10.
+Systematic IDs were modified for chromosome 9 and chromosome 11 in 2011.
+Systematic IDs were rationalized across these chromosomes to bring the naming structure in line with chromosomes 1-8 and 10.
 The previous systematic IDs have been stored and remain searchable, and files with all previous and new systematic IDs for these chromosomes are available by following the links below.

 Comparative analysis of surface-expressed gene families